Do You Have to Wear a Motorcycle Helmet in Atlanta, GA?

 You can still file a lawsuit against the at-fault driver for causing your motorcycle accident.
 The only issue is that they can form a rebuttal if you weren’t wearing a helmet.
 They may argue that had you been wearing a helmet, you wouldn’t have been so badly injured.

-Other Safety Gear For Motorcyclists
+Other Safety Gear for Motorcyclists

 When riding a motorcycle, you should wear more than just a helmet so that you can be prepared for the worst-case scenario.
 Other safety gear includes the following: